Hala-INTJ/Final_Project/README.md

         * Models will only be built for Stage 3, representing the newer portion of the plant
         * Stage 3 is further subdivided into 6 independent sub-trains.
 Models will be built for each of these sub-trains with the target to be "Total Phosphorous" at the end of each sub-train.

-    - Updated the overview spreadsheet [Machine Learning Documents Summary.xlsx]() to include the mapping of each tag into trains, stages and process areas.
+    - Updated the overview spreadsheet [Machine Learning Documents Summary.xlsx](https://github.com/Hala-INTJ/Final_Project/blob/main/Resources/Machine%20Learning%20Documents%20Summary.xlsx) to include the mapping of each tag into trains, stages and process areas.
 This was necessary for understanding the relationships between the tags and processes, and to ensure the dataset is complete.
 Each train is an independent path wastewater flows through the plant.

-    - Database Design (ERD Diagram)
+    - Database Design

         For all the options below, there will be a table identifying all of the tags and other meta data relating to the collection of source files.
 Four options were identified and evaluated, and option 4 was selected.